Defined Benefit (DB) pension policy changes

 • The government plans to include most unused pension funds and death benefits payable under registered pension schemes and qualifying non-UK pension schemes within the value of a person’s estate for inheritance tax (IHT) purposes from 6 April 2027

 • This change will impact DB, DC, collective DC and hybrid schemes, although survivors’ pensions paid under a DB scheme or section or from a collective DC scheme are due to be out of scope.
-Unused DC pension funds, dependants’ annuities (other than those purchased together with a member’s annuity), dependants’ drawdown and most lump sum death benefits, including 5 year guarantees, are due to be in scope
+Unused DC pension funds, dependants’ annuities (other than those purchased together with a member’s annuity) dependants’ drawdown and most lump sum death benefits, including 5 year guarantees, are due to be in scope

-• This approach is reflected in legislation contained in the Finance (No.2) Bill which was introduced in Parliament on 4 December 2025.
-While this change of approach may ease the burden on schemes and providers to some extent, it is likely they will still need to update their processes for processing and paying benefits following the death of a member quite extensively to reflect the new regime
+• Schemes and providers will need to update their processes for processing and paying benefits following the death of a member quite extensively to reflect the new regime.
+In particular:

 • the legislation includes a power which will enable personal representatives to require a scheme to withhold up to half of the benefits payable on a member’s death for up to 15 months while they work out the IHT position – schemes will need to put in place processes to validate and respond to these “withholding notices” and it is likely they will need to be set up to pay death benefits in two instalments should a notice be received